Work experience at Imperial College London School of Medicine post-pandemic (COVID-19)

 Keep a reflective diary

-• Keeping a reflective diary allows you to reflect on what you have observed and show an understanding of the skills and attributes a career in medicine requires.
+- Keeping a reflective diary allows you to reflect on what you have observed and to show an understanding of the skills and attributes a career in medicine requires.

-• Consider – what did you enjoy about your work experience, what did you find challenging (and why)?; reflect on the way the professionals/ volunteers you were observing communicated with each other and the people they were caring for – what was done well, what could have been improved on?
+- Reflect on the way the professionals and volunteers you were observing communicated with each other and the people they were caring for.
+What was done well?
+What could have been improved upon?

 Decide beforehand what you want to get out of it

-• Focus on areas that you want to observe or reflect on and ask your supervisor when organising, or at the start of the work experience if there will be opportunities for this
+- Focus on areas that you want to observe or reflect on and ask your supervisor when organising or beginning the placement if there will be opportunities for this.

-• We would encourage reflective consideration of your work experience in your UCAS statement, and in your interview.
+- We encourage reflective consideration of your work experience in your UCAS statement, and in your interview.

 What our Admissions Staff say about work experience